nramc/journeys/README.md

 With Journey, users can:

 * Capture stories of their adventures with detailed narratives.
-* Log geo-tagged locations to visually map their travel routes and destinations.
+* Log geotagged locations to visually map their travel routes and destinations.
 * Upload and organize images and videos, creating a digital scrapbook of their experiences.

 Whether it’s a weekend getaway or a year-long adventure, Journey enables users to keep all their cherished travel moments in one organized place, transforming trips into unforgettable stories.

 ---

-This is a [Angular](https://angular.io/) based Geo Spatial Single Page Application(SPA).
+This is an [Angular](https://angular.io/) based Geo Spatial Single Page Application(SPA).
 The Application is deployed using [gh-pages](https://pages.github.com/).

 Since application uses geographical information, data is being processed in [GeoJSON](https://datatracker.ietf.org/doc/html/rfc7946) format.